maxr2011/assignments_pvs_19/README.md

 # assignments_pvs_19
-Repo for assignments in paralell
+Repo for assignments in parallel and distributed systems (pvs).